What was your first job in the industry and what was the learning curve?

 Who has been your most important mentor?

-What advice would you share with a younger version of yourself?
+What advice would you impart to a younger version of yourself?

 Question for readers?